BXBotz2021/AI-TG-BOT/README.md

 To install the AI Bot, follow these steps:

 -------------------------------------------------------------

+## How to Get Your API ID and API Hash

+To run this bot, you need to obtain an API ID and API Hash from Telegram.
+Follow the steps below:

+1. Visit [my.telegram.org](https://my.telegram.org) and log in with your Telegram account.
+2. Click on "API Development Tools."
+3. Fill in the required details like App title, Short name, etc., and create your application.
+4. After creating the application, you will receive your **API ID** and **API Hash**.
+5. Use these values in the configuration of the bot (e.g., in the `config.py` file).

+Make sure to keep your API ID and API Hash secure and never share them publicly.

 To obtain an OpenAI API key, follow these steps:

 ### **1. Sign Up for an OpenAI Account**